Kttra/ArcadeControllerRemapping/README.md

 **What if my controller has a remap button?**
 ----------------------------------------------------------------------------------------------------------------------------
 If your controller has a hardware remap button, you may be able to avoid this whole problem all together.
 In addition, newer controllers may also not experience this problem.
-It is up to you to check whether or not this problem exists and if the company behind your controller has already thought of it.
+It is up to you to check whether or not this problem exists and if the company behind your controller has already thought of addressing it.

 **Remapping**
 ----------------------------------------------------------------------------------------------------------------------------